Industry: Pharmaceutical Distribution Center in Sumter, South Carolina

 Our friends set up a creative – but inconsistent – method for flipping the trays using rails and air nozzles.
 While it technically worked, it was not fast or reliable and in an automated system, every part has to do its job consistently or the entire system breaks down and time – as well as money – is lost.

 Enter Boik and his 20-plus years of experience in material handling.
 “I had no doubt we would find an innovative, reliable answer for this problem.”

 Darin Boik presented the perfect solution: an over/under conveyor system with a simple guide at the end of the top conveyor.
 This guide allows the trays to flip over leaving them right side up on the bottom conveyor.

 “Over/under conveyors are commonly used to handle a variety of products,” said Boik.
 “The solution is applied to 2 different tray types feeding 3 lines, marrying the tubes with the trays, and sending them on to packing.”

 Our pharmaceutical partners are very pleased with this simple and reliable solution for flipping trays.
 It increased speed and consistency on the assembly line – and continues to smoothly and consistently manage the process.

-Darin Boik has been a material handling expert with Advanced Equipment Company (AEC) since 2004.
+President of AEC, Darin Boik, has been a material handling expert with AEC since 2004.
 With over two decades of combined experience in the industry, he uses his electrical engineering background with his extensive knowledge of system applications to bring creative solutions to challenging problems.
-Contact Darin with any questions and connect with Darin on LinkedIn.